tc39/proposal-promise-any/README.md

 #### Why throw an `AggregateError` instead of an array?

 The prevailing practice within the ECMAScript language is to only throw exception types.
-Existing code in the ecosystem likely relies on the fact that currently, all native exceptions are `Error` subclass instances.
-Adding a new language feature that can throw a plain `array` would break that invariant, and could be a web compatibility issue.
+Existing code in the ecosystem likely relies on the fact that currently, all exceptions thrown by built-in methods and syntax are `instanceof Error`.
+Adding a new language feature that can throw a plain array would break that invariant, and could be a web compatibility issue.
+Additionally, by using an `Error` instance (or a subclass), a stack trace can be provided — something that’s easy to discard if not needed, but impossible to obtain later if it is needed.

 ## Illustrative examples